SLaks/vs-nodesense/README.md

 ##How it works
 Files in the `templates/` directory will be copied directly to `node_modules/.vs-nodesense/setup`, and will only be executed by Visual Studio.
 These files simulate the core Node.js environment.

+The generator will create an index file with a declaration for every module, as well as all aliases for directory and package defaults.

-The generator will create a reference file for every `require()`d file in the target project.
+It will also create a reference file for every `require()`d file in the target project.

 For `.js` (including Node.js built-in modules) files, this file will have a reference tag to the actual JS file, and a call to `intellisense.enterModuleDefinition()` for the _next_ file.
 This is the only way to run my code before running the actual user file; referenced files are always run before any code in the referencing file.
 Using a reference to the actual JS file allows Go-to-definition to work as expected.
-It will also emit any aliases (directory or package names) for the next file.

 For `.json` files, it will paste the JSON content directly into the generated file and assign it to `module.exports`.